sumit1github/ml_learning/notes.md

 # -- key points of ML
-    -> ml algo is pure math, it not understands the text -> If you are dealing with the strung data, you need to convert it to numbers any how
+    -> ml algo is pure math, it not understands the text -> If you are dealing with the string data, you need to convert it to numbers any how

 # --------- types of ml -------------